 “Any circumstance or event with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, other organizations, or the Nation through an information system via unauthorized access, destruction, disclosure, or modification of information, and/or denial of service.”

-That’s a mouthful so I like to shorten it to “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
-This is where the limits to what a potential threat could be become almost limitless.
+That’s a mouthful, so let’s shorten it to, “An entity (person, place, group, thing, etc.) with the potential to cause harm.”
+Potential threats are essentially limitless.

 “Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat.”

 This definition is a bit easier to digest.
 Plainly, vulnerabilities are weaknesses.
 Back to the skydiving example, there are boundless potential weaknesses involved, from aircraft problems to parachute functionality to speaking zero Spanish but jumping from a plane in rural Mexico.

 “A weighted factor based on a subjective analysis of the probability that a given threat is capable of exploiting a given vulnerability or a set of vulnerabilities.”

-Likelihood is probably the most intuitive of these definitions but still can be a challenge because of its difficulty to estimate.
-With skydiving I could research statistics on injuries or number of deaths, but will that necessarily tell me how likely I am to be injured?
-Have I considered the experience level of the company I’m skydiving with, the weather, or thousands of other variables?
+Likelihood is the most intuitive of these definitions but can still be a challenge because it’s difficult to estimate.
+With skydiving, we could research statistics on injuries or number of deaths – but will that effectively educate us on the likelihood of injury?
+Has the experience level of the skydiving company been considered?
+The weather?
+Or thousands of other variables?
 Whether making important life decisions or performing a risk assessment, likelihood ultimately boils down to a subjective measure utilizing available evidence, experience, and judgment.

 “The magnitude of harm that can be expected to result from the consequences of unauthorized disclosure of information, unauthorized modification of information, unauthorized destruction of information, or loss of information or information system availability.”

-For shorthand we can say “An impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
+To simplify, let’s say this: “Impact is the harm that results when a threat uses, triggers, or exploits a vulnerability”.
 Still want to go skydiving?
 This is the stage where you consider the potential impact of an activity (e.g., breaking your legs, permanent emotional distress, death, dismemberment, etc.).